The recipe prices will vary based on fluctuating grocery costs. Please use what is posted as a guide.

 Spend the day at Blarney Castle by exploring the walking paths around the beautiful grounds, wandering through the castle, and kissing that Blarney Stone…if you dare!

-You can see more of Ireland in this post about the Cliffs of Moher.
+You can see more of Ireland in these posts about the Cliffs of Moher and A Night Out in Limerick, Ireland.

 BLOG POST NOTE: Recently I took a trip to Ireland with my fabulous sister-in-law Beth and my niece Dayna.
 Beth has graciously written this post on Visiting Blarney Castle for Food, Folks and Fun.